oscar223Po/well-shoes/README.md

 <h3>🎯 Project Goals</h3>

 - ✅ Build an immersive and dynamic music streaming interface using React
-- ⚡ Deliver smooth and responsive UI with TailwindCSS and SCSS modules
+- ⚡ Deliver smooth and responsive UI with SCSS modules
-- 🎵 Synchronize audio playback with lyrics and player animation
 - 🧠 Ensure clean, maintainable, and scalable code through TypeScript
 - 🚀 Optimize performance with Vite for fast build and development speed